403errors/youtube-fact-checker-extension/README.md

 1. Go to [Google AI Studio](https://aistudio.google.com/) and create an API key.
 2. Click on the extension icon in your browser to open the popup.
 3. Paste your API key into the designated field and save.

+## Author

+This open-source extension was developed by Sameer Verma.
+You can reach him at [pieisnot22by7@gmail.com](mailto:pieisnot22by7@gmail.com).